zakaria-aabbou/NLP_based_information_retrieval_system/README.md

 embedding technique “Doc2Vec (or word2vec)”.
 The documents and the query will be represented by embedding vectors.
 The similarity between the query vector and each document will be computed using cosine similarity measure.
-Furthermore, to measure the effectiveness of this information retrieval system, you might use the TREC test collection (dataset) available on this website: https://trec.nist.gov/data.html
+Furthermore, to measure the effectiveness of this information retrieval system, we used the TREC test collection (dataset) available on this website: https://trec.nist.gov/data.html